Dubuque, Iowa: Arts and culture

 Dubuque is culturally part of the Upper Midwest.
 The National Mississippi River Museum & Aquarium is home to museum exhibits on the culture and history of America's rivers, as well as aquariums featuring wildlife found in the Mississippi River and Gulf of Mexico.

 The Dubuque Arboretum and Botanical Gardens is a 56 acre arboretum and botanical gardens established in 1980.
 Another notable landmark is the Fenelon Place Elevator located in downtown Dubuque.
 It is a funicular railway that transports passengers up and down one of the city's towering bluffs; the current funicular was built in 1893.
 Portions of Iowa, Illinois, and Wisconsin can all be seen from the elevator's observation decks.

 The Dubuque Museum of Art includes a significant collection by Grant Wood.

 The Dubuque County Courthouse, with its striking Beaux-Arts architecture, is listed on the National Register of Historic Places.
 The Five Flags Center, built in 1910 and designed by George L. Rapp, holds the distinction of being a National Historic Landmark.
 Dubuque's Shot Tower, one of the few remaining of its kind used to produce lead shot, is also recognized as a National Historic Landmark.

 The Mathias Ham House, a 19th-century home situated at the intersection of Shiras and Lincoln Avenues, is also listed on the National Register.
 This historic site offers tours, events, and group programs throughout the year.
 The Grand Opera House, designed by Willoughby James Edbrooke and completed in 1890, stands as his only surviving opera house, showcasing the Richardsonian Romanesque style.
 It was added to the National Register of Historic Places in 2002.
 The Julien Dubuque Bridge, another National Historic Landmark, was built in 1943 across the Mississippi River.

 Dubuque has several notable parks, particularly Eagle Point Park and the Mines of Spain State Recreation Area.
 Eagle Point is mostly situated on a bluff that overlooks the Mississippi River and the Lock and Dam No. 11.
 Mines of Spain includes hiking trails and archaeological sites from an early lead mining venture led by Julien Dubuque, as well as Dubuque's gravesite.
-Dubuque's waterfront features the Ice Harbor and, just north of it, the Diamond Jo Casino and Grand River Event Center.
+Dubuque's waterfront features the Ice Harbor and, just north of it, the Diamond Jo Dubuque casino and Grand River Event Center.
 Linwood Cemetery is the resting place of many notable figures.

 Dubuque is the home of the Colts Drum and Bugle Corps.
 The Colts are a Drum Corps International World Class ensemble and tour the country each summer to attend competitions.
 Each summer, the Colts and Dubuque host "Music on the March", a Drum Corps International-sanctioned marching competition at Dubuque Senior High School.

 The arts organization Voices Productions spearheaded a project to display large murals by street artists Gaia, Werc, and Gera and others in downtown Dubuque.
 So far over 30 murals have been painted.
 The original concept for the project was developed by Sam Mulgrew, Gene Tully and Wendy Rolfe.